XiaoChen1992/CPSCI-307/README.md

 You should bring a laptop to lectures as we will live code in every class.
 If you are unable to do this, let me know.
 You should not use a phone or any similar device during lectures.
 If you take notes on a tablet, then you should not be typing on it during class, but only writing (e.g. with a stylus) unless you require accommodation for a disability.
 Tablets should be kept flat on the desk and should not be propped up unless you require accommodation for a disability.
 If you would like to discuss this restriction, you are always welcome to come talk to me about it.

-During most lectures, we will have mini labs (live coding). **You can only use your laptop  for coding at mini lab time.
+During most lectures, we will have mini-labs (live coding). **You can only use your laptop  for coding at mini-lab time.
 You can't use the computer for anything unrelated to the course content.
-For example, I found twice that if you use the computer for something unrelated (E.g.: facebook, youtube, game,...) to the course, you will lose 5% of your final grade.** For example: If your final score is 90, because of using laptop for unrelated to the course content twice.
+For example, I found twice that if you use the computer for something unrelated (E.g.: Facebook, YouTube, game,...) to the course, you will lose 5% of your final grade.** For example: If your final score is 90, because of using the laptop for unrelated to the course content twice.
 Your score will drop to $90 \times 0.95 =85.5$.

 ## Academic Integrity & Collaboration

 You should work on all assignments by yourself.
 You can discuss your assignments with me, your classmates, your friends, or other professors, but you are **NOT** allowed to use others' code.

 You can work on the final project on your own or team up with up to 3 students.
 If you choose to work in a team, your team must report each member's contribution.
 I encourage all team members to join the entire project pipeline as much as possible, instead of each team member only being in charge of one part of the project.
 Here is an [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/contrbution.md).
-You should include this file in your own project, otherwise, all team members will lose 5% of project score.
-For example, if your final project's score is 90, because of missing file, the score will drop to $90\times0.95=85.5$
+You should include this file in your own project, otherwise, all team members will lose 5% of the project score.
+For example, if your final project's score is 90, because of a missing file, the score will drop to $90\times0.95=85.5$

 ### AI Policy